 Vitamin A primarily boosts immunity by maintaining the health of epithelial cells.8 Epithelial cells line most surfaces in the body and function as the “front line” of defence against invading pathogens (harmful bacteria, viruses, and microorganisms).9 Vitamin A also helps boost the immune function of the sticky mucus layer that lines the respiratory tract and intestine, by stimulating the secretion of mucin.
 This helps remove any unwanted particles or pathogens that you’ve inhaled.9

 Research dating back to 1925 first identified that a lack of dietary vitamin A changes the structure of our surface cells (known as epithelia) and weakens the “front line” defence barrier.10 Consequently, vitamin A deficiency increases the risk of respiratory tract infections, diarrhoea, and other acute infectious conditions.11

-Vitamin A can help boost your immune system and get your body’s defence barrier ready for a fight against bacteria.
+Vitamin A can help support a healthy immune system and get your body’s defence barrier ready for a fight against bacteria and viruses.
 Also playing a role in gut health, ensuring you get enough vitamin A is important all year round.